front-commerce/developers.front-commerce.com/source/docs/advanced/payments/front-commerce-payments.md

 - [BuyBox](/docs/advanced/payments/buybox.html#Front-Commerce-Payment)

 <blockquote class="info">
-  If you want to use a Payment platform not yet listed above, please [`contact us`](mailto:contact@front-commerce.com) so we can provide information about a potential upcoming native support for it.
+  If you want to use a Payment platform not yet listed above, please <span class="intercom-launcher">[`contact us`](mailto:hello@front-commerce.com)</span> so we can provide information about a potential upcoming native support for it.
 </blockquote>

 ## How is a Front-Commerce Payment method integrated with eCommerce platforms